n-pontes/rock-paper-scissors/README.md

 # Project: Rock Paper Scissors

-Implementation of Rock Paper and Scissors, for The Odin Project [curriculum] (https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
+Implementation of Rock Paper and Scissors, for The Odin Project [curriculum](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).

 ## First stage | Game in the browser console